stafwag/blog/source/_posts/2019-01-26-how-to-install-libreboot-on-a-thinkspad-w500.markdown

 Having your system vulnerable is also a bad thing of course.
 Can't wait to get a computer systems with an open CPU architecture like [RISC-V](https://en.wikipedia.org/wiki/RISC-V).

+# Preparation

+## Thinkpad

+### MAC address

+Your MAC address is stored in your BIOS since you'll owerwite the BIOS with Libreboot we need to have the MAC address.
+Your MAC address is written on Latop however I recommend to boot from GNU/Linux and copy/paste it from the ```ifconfig``` or the ```ip a``` command.

-# EC update
+### EC update

 It's recommented to update your current BIOS to get the lastest [EC firmware](https://libreboot.org/faq.html#ec-embedded-controller-firmware).
-My system had a cdrom and I updated the BIOS with the CDROM drive.
+My system has a cdrom drive I updated the BIOS with a CDROM.

-# Prepare the Raspberry-pi
+## Prepare the Raspberry-pi

-It isn't possible to flash the BIOS with software only on the Lenovo W500/T500, it's required to put a clip on your BIOS chip and flash the new BIOS with [flashrom](https://www.flashrom.org/).
+It isn't possible to flash the BIOS with software only on a Lenovo W500/T500, it's required to put a clip on your BIOS chip and flash the new BIOS with [flashrom](https://www.flashrom.org/).
 I used a [Raspberry Pi 1 model B](https://www.raspberrypi.org/products/raspberry-pi-1-model-b-plus/) with [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) to flash Libreboot .

-## Enable the SPI port
+### Enable the SPI port

 The [SPI port](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) isn't enabled by default on Raspbian, so we'll need to enable it.

-Open /boot/config.txt with your favortite text editor.
+Open ```/boot/config.txt``` with your favorite text editor.

 ```
 root@raspberrypi:~# cd /boot/